The answer to 'Why get pet health insurance for my dog?' is simple.... it's because dog health insurance could save his life!

 Then there's illness and disease.
 Although older dogs are more likely to develop chronic or degenerative conditions, young puppies are at risk of many serious, contagious dog illnesses and can also suffer from congenital or hereditary problems.

-If you want to know more about how pet health insurance plans work, and get the 'big-picture' view of the most important points and coverage options, check out my About Pet Dog Insurance page.
+If you want to know more about how pet health insurance plans work, and get the 'big-picture' view of the most important points and coverage options, check out my Dog Health Insurance Guide page.

 It has the answers you're looking for.